unraid/docs/docs/unraid-os/system-administration/advanced-tools/command-line-interface.md

 This script allows for comprehensive surface-level performance testing with visual reports.

 <details>
-<summary>View diskspeed.sh usage</summary>
+<summary><strong>View diskspeed.sh usage</strong> - Click to expand/collapse</summary>

-This used to be a script you would download from the Unraid forums. **DiskSpeed** is available now in a more refined package:
+This used to be a script you would download from the Unraid forums.
+DiskSpeed is available now in a more refined package:

-- Install **DiskSpeed** from Community Applications (**Apps tab**) by searching for "DiskSpeed", or visit the [GitHub repository](https://github.com/jbartlett777/DiskSpeed) for manual installation instructions.
+Install DiskSpeed from [Community Applications](../../using-unraid-to/run-docker-containers/community-applications.md) (***Apps tab***) by searching for "DiskSpeed", or visit the [GitHub repository](https://github.com/jbartlett777/DiskSpeed) for manual installation instructions.

 </details>